-1. A Contractor shall pay an annual fixed fee from the date of commencement of Commercial Production in a Contract Area.

-2. The annual fixed fee shall be computed by multiplying the total size of the Contract Area in square kilometres, as identified in an exploitation contract, by an annual rate per square kilometre denominated in United States dollars.
-The Council shall establish such annual rate for each Calendar Year.

-3. The annual fixed fee is due and payable to the Authority within 30 Days of the commencement of each Calendar Year at the rate prescribed by the Council under paragraph 2 above.

-4. Where the date of commencement of Commercial Production occurs part way through a Calendar Year, a prorated annual fixed fee shall become due and payable to the Authority within 30 Days of such commencement date.

-5. The annual fixed fee may be credited against any royalty or other amount payable under Part VII of these Regulations.
-In any Calendar Year, a Contractor shall be liable for the greater of the annual fixed fee, or such prorated amount, and the royalty payable.
+- 1. A Contractor shall pay an annual fixed fee from the date of commencement of Commercial Production in a Contract Area. - 2.
+The annual fixed fee shall be computed by multiplying the total size of the Contract Area in square kilometres, as identified in an exploitation contract, by an annual rate per square kilometre denominated in United States dollars.
+The Council shall establish such annual rate for each Calendar Year. - 3.
+The annual fixed fee is due and payable to the Authority within 30 Days of the commencement of each Calendar Year at the rate prescribed by the Council under paragraph 2 above.
+Where an annual fixed fee remains unpaid after the date it becomes due and payable, a Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, at an annual rate calculated by adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable. - 4.
+Where the date of commencement of Commercial Production occurs part way through a Calendar Year, a prorated annual fixed fee shall become due and payable to the Authority within 30 Days of such commencement date. - 5.
+In any Calendar Year, the annual fixed fee may be credited against any royalty or other amount payable under Part VII of these Regulations.

-Section 2 Fees other than annual fees
+Fees other than annual fees